Big Business Risks Which Paid Off! (Infographic Included)

 Our friends atFXTM have investigated some of the biggest challenges that leading corporations such as Tesla, Oracle and Virgin have faced during their development, and the difficult decisions their founders made to overcome them.

 Entrepreneurs often encounter financial strains in the first few years which force them to take financial risks.

-Take Pandora Radio, one of the largest music streaming and internet radio services.
+Take Pandora Radio, one of the most extensive music streaming and internet radio services.
 They currently have over 81 million active users and can be found in 26 locations across the US.

-In other scenarios it can be the initial business plan that poses a potential huge risk.
+In other scenarios, it can be the initial business plan that poses a potentially huge risk.

 In 2013, Beyoncé sparked controversy when she went against the standard marketing approach of releasing an album.
 Instead of creating a buzz through various interviews, promotions and singles, she dropped the album just before midnight with no promotion.
 The only giveaway was an Instagram post teasing her 100 million followers that said ‘surprise’.